Canva vs Figma (2026): Templates vs Prototypes — Which Do You Need?

 → Choose Canva if:

 You create marketing graphics, social media posts, presentations, or any visual content from templates.
-Best for marketers, small business owners, content creators, and non-designers.
+Best for marketers, small business owners, content creators, and non-designers who need professional results fast.

 → Choose Figma if:

 You design user interfaces, build prototypes, or work with development teams on product design.
-Best for UI/UX designers, product managers, and frontend developers.
+Best for UI/UX designers, product managers, and frontend developers who need design-to-code workflows.

 Most product companies use Figma for product design and Canva for marketing materials.
 They complement each other perfectly.
-Both have generous free plans.
+Both have generous free plans, so there's no reason not to use both.

 Frequently Asked Questions